List of Syriac Orthodox patriarchs of Antioch

-The Syriac Orthodox Patriarch of Antioch and All the East is the head of the Syriac Orthodox Church.
+The Syriac Orthodox patriarch of Antioch and All the East is the head of the Syriac Orthodox Church.
 According to tradition, the patriarchate of Antioch was established by Saint Peter in the 1st century AD, but split into two separate lines of patriarchs after the deposition of Patriarch Severus of Antioch in 518 over the issue of the Council of Chalcedon of 451.
 The non-Chalcedonian supporters of Severus went on to form what is now known as the Syriac Orthodox Church, whilst the Chalcedonians developed the church now known as the Greek Orthodox Church of Antioch.

 The Syriac Orthodox Church underwent schism in the medieval era, first, after the death of Patriarch Philoxenus I Nemrud in 1292 with the formation of separate patriarchates of Mardin and Melitene, and again in 1364 due to the emergence of a patriarchate of Tur Abdin.
 Unity was restored to the church gradually as the patriarchate at Melitene came to an end in c.
-1360, and the patriarchate of Mardin lapsed after its patriarch Ignatius Behnam Hadloyo was acknowledged as Patriarch of Antioch in 1445.
+1360, and the patriarchate of Mardin lapsed after its patriarch Ignatius Behnam Hadloyo was acknowledged as patriarch of Antioch in 1445.
 A line of patriarchs in communion with the Catholic Church split permanently in 1782, and thus formed the Syriac Catholic Church.

-The following is a list of all the incumbents of the office of Syriac Orthodox Patriarch of Antioch.
+The current patriarch of Antioch of the Syriac Orthodox Church is Ignatius Aphrem II.